-- Online courses. - Directed independent studies. - Summer one-week intensive courses in Massachusetts. - 12 transfer credits relevant to your theme from other institutions; three of these credits may be taken after enrolling.
+- · Online courses.

+- Directed studies.

+- 12 transfer credits relevant to your theme from other institutions; three of these credits may be taken after enrolling.

-Individualized Master of Education With Concentration in HUMANE EDUCATION
+Individualized Master of Education With Concentration in

+HUMANE EDUCATION

 This degree program is offered in collaboration with the International Institute for Humane Education in Surry, Maine.
 The program is for educators, activists, and concerned citizens who desire to bring the perspectives and methods of humane education to public and private schools, non-profit organizations, and other community settings.
 The program does not satisfy licensure requirements for K-12 public school teachers.